inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/208-working-with-raster-data.rst

 terrain, it is possible to calculate a hillshade, which is a raster that maps the terrain using light and shadow to create a 3D-looking image.

-To work with DEMs, we will use QGIS’ all-in-one DEM (Terrain models) analysis tool.
+To work with DEMs, we will use the all-in-one DEM (Terrain models) analysis tool.

 26. Go to :menuselection:`Raster ‣ Analysis ‣ DEM (Terrain models)`.